chuynh18/tictactoe/README.md

 -----------

 * Pencil scribble audio credit:  rylandbrooks on [freesound.org](https://freesound.org/people/rylandbrooks/sounds/387926/)
 * I wanted to focus more on the game and AI logic, so CSS grid was... appropriated from [W3Schools](https://www.w3schools.com/css/css_grid.asp).
-Thanks, W3Schools, for being a concise and digestible reference.
+Thanks, W3Schools, for being a concise and digestible reference for all things web.